Prep report: Central knocks off Dubuque Senior

 Though Washington jumped back out, the Muskies were within five points, 41-36, in the fourth quarter but went nearly five minutes without scoring, allowing Washington to pull away.

-Cedar Rapids Kennedy 74, Davenport North 60: A tough second quarter in which the Wildcats were outscored 19-6 doomed North (0-1) in its season opener Friday night.
+Cedar Rapids Kennedy 74, Davenport North 60: Kennedy outscored North 19-6 in the second quarter en route to handing the Wildcats a season-opening loss Friday night.

+Corey Prather had 17 points and T.J.
+Vesey had 13 for the Wildcats, who were outscored 25-15 at the foul line.

 UTHS 58, Alleman 40: After a close first half between the United Township boys basketball team and Alleman, the Panthers pulled away to win 58-40 in the first Western Big 6 Conference game of the season.